 Dynamic Stochastic General Equilibrium (DSGE) Modelling for Emerging Open Economies

-This Easter school provides instructions on the construction and estimation of DSGE models for emerging open economies and their use for policy analysis.
-It is Dynare-based and is aimed at PhD students, postgradaute students aiming to proceed to a PhD, early researchers and research staff from central banks, ministries and the private sector.
+This course provides instructions on the construction and estimation of DSGE models for emerging open economies and their use for policy analysis.
+It is Dynare-based and is aimed at PhD students, postgraduate students aiming to proceed to a PhD, early researchers and research staff from central banks, ministries and the private sector.
 Participants should have some prior experience with macroeconomic models.

 This course will assume a basic knowledge of Matlab programming.
 It will start with a brief summary of the basics of Dynare programming.
 Then it will proceed to the construction, simulation and estimation of a small open economy DSGE model with emerging economy features.
 The course will finish by showing how the estimated model can be used for policy analysis using monetary, fiscal and foreign exchange intervention instruments.
 The course material will cover the underlying theory and the practicalities of using Dynare.

 On the final day of the course, we will hold a conference session.
 All participants on the course are invited to submit a paper on some aspect of DSGE modelling.
 The organisers will select five or six papers to be presented in full with discussants, while the remaining submissions will be given the opportunity to be presented during our poster session.
 The deadline for paper submission will be 31 March.
 Notification of acceptance to present a paper in full or in the poster session will be communicated by 7 April.

 Biography Vasco Gabriel graduated in Economics from the Technical University of Lisbon in 1995, where he was awarded the ICEP prize.
 He received a masters degree in Applied Maths (Econometrics) in 1998 from the same institution.
 In 2002, he comple...